New Well Supply - Tavistock

 Hi, Just wondering if water quality is going to be taken into account, not only at the new well but existing wells also.
 Has consideration been given to a filtration system to remove iron vs sequestering with sodium silicate?
 Is there a major difference in water quality between existing wells and the proposed new well at the park?
 Will the new well be able to support the system in the event the tower and existing wells are out of service?
 I think it’s a great concept for redundancy and resiliency of water supply for the community to locate a source in an alternate location.
 Matt Bender

-Matt Bender asked over 1 year ago
+Matt Bender asked almost 2 years ago

 Thank you for your question.
 Oxford County is committed to supplying water to residents and businesses that meets or exceeds Ontario Drinking Water Standards.
 Initial water quality testing has taken place at the three test well sites, and the results show that water quality is similar to that at the existing supply wells.
 Different methods of water quality treatment, including filtration and sequestering, will be considered as part of the project.